ryanpag3/rosco/commands/poll.md

 ## Voting on a poll

 When a poll is created, buttons based on the options defined will be presented.
 Each user has the opportunity to vote once.
+Users can submit their vote by clicking on one of the options.

 ![screen_shot_2022-01-27_at_1.41.31_pm.png](/screen_shot_2022-01-27_at_1.41.31_pm.png =35%x)